amirisongithub/amirisongithub/Support.md

 **Donate via trusted institutions**

 The best way to financially support Palestine is by donating directly to one of the trusted institutions in your country.
+- [UAE 🇦🇪](https://www.emiratesrc.ae/donate/Default_en.aspx?prm=PHEALTH), scroll down until you see "Relieving Palestine" and then click on it to donate

 **Donate to associations acting in Palestine**